 A Heating System defines how a building's spaces are heated.
 The system covers how heating is generated and delivered to spaces.
-Following is a full list of the current systems options in cove.tool which cover all code baselines and more energy efficiency solutions.
-To see how each of these systems interact with specific air and cooling systems refer to the System Types article.
+Following is a full list of the current systems options in cove.tool which covers all code baselines and more energy efficiency solutions.
+To see how each of these systems interacts with specific air and cooling systems refer to the System Types article.
 This article will cover the following heating system types:

 Ground Source Heat Pump

-A Ground Source Heat Pump (GSHP) uses the constant temperature of the Earth's crust to exchange heat instead of the air, which temperature varies throughout a day and the year.
+A Ground Source Heat Pump (GSHP) uses the constant temperature of the Earth's crust to exchange heat instead of the air, which temperature varies throughout the day and the year.
 By utilizing this constant temperature difference the heat pump is able to achieve a higher and more consistent COP than an air source equivalent.
 Typical GSHP access this constant temperature through boreholes which can range from 100 to 600 feet deep and must be spaced at least 20 feet apart.
-These boreholes lead to high construction costs that must be offset by the energy and cost savings.
-The heat pump itself can provide heating hot water, chilled water or both.
-Like a standard boiler the heat energy is distributed by water with electric pumps used for the circulation.
+These boreholes lead to high construction costs that must be offset by energy and cost savings.
+The heat pump itself can provide heating hot water, chilled water, or both.
+Like a standard boiler, the heat energy is distributed by water with electric pumps used for circulation.
 More about GSHP on energy.gov

 Air Source Heat Pump

 An Air Source Heat Pump (ASHP) uses the outside air to exchange heat with the building.
 The efficiency of these systems is dependent on the local climate and in some extremely cold climates will not be able to provide heat at all times.
-These heat pumps are typically located on a buildings roof and may require a large footprint depending on the total load required.
-Even with these limitations ASHP are still a great option for electrification as they provide a COP above 1 for heating operation.
-Like a standard boiler the heat energy is distributed by water with electric pumps used for the circulation.
+These heat pumps are typically located on the roof of a building and may require a large footprint depending on the total load required.
+Even with these limitations, ASHP is still a great option for electrification as they provide a COP above 1 for heating operation.
+Like a standard boiler, the heat energy is distributed by water with electric pumps used for circulation.
 More about ASHP on energy.gov

 Variable Refrigerant Flow

-Variable Refrigerant Flow (VRF) providing heating and cooling via room units.
-See this article for details about this unique HVAC solution
+Variable Refrigerant Flow (VRF) provides heating and cooling via room units.
+See this article for details about this unique HVAC solution.